Study of visible-light emission in pure and methane-doped liquid argon: Measurements with pure liquid argon

 \subsection{Pulse-shape analysis}

-Pulse shape analysis can provide valuable information on the mechanisms of primary scintillations in liquid Ar.
+Pulse shape analysis can provide valuable information on the mechanisms of light emission in liquid Ar.
 Fig.~\ref{image:fig_pulse_shape_alpha_vs_xray_noTPB} shows the averaged pulse shape of the S1 signal from PMTs and SiPM matrix, induced by alpha particles and pulsed X-rays, obtained in pure liquid Ar.

-The S1 signal obtained with the pulsed X-ray tube had two distant peaks due to characteristic double-pulse structure of the X-ray tube itself~\cite{Bondar12P1}.
-The peak width is defined by the X-ray pulse width, of about 0.5~$\mu$s \cite{Bondar12P1}, from which one can estimate the time constants ($\tau$) of primary scintillations themselves.
-In particular, one can deduce that visible-light primary scintillations in pure liquid Ar had the fast ($\tau_{f}<100$~ns) and slow ($\tau_{s}\sim 1~\mu$s) components of about the same contribution.
+The S1 signal obtained with the pulsed X-ray tube had two distant peaks due to characteristic double-pulse structure of the X-ray tube itself, which was determined in special measurements using a BGO scintillation counter~\cite{Bondar12P1}.
+The peak width is defined by the X-ray pulse width, of about 0.5~$\mu$s \cite{Bondar12P1}, from which one can estimate the time constants ($\tau$) of visible-light emission themselves.
+In particular, one can deduce that visible-light emission in pure liquid Ar had the fast ($\tau_{f}<100$~ns) and slow ($\tau_{s}\sim 1~\mu$s) components of about the same contribution.
 On the other hand, the S1 signal obtained with the alpha particle source had the fast component only.
 Also, the S1 pulse shape did not depend on the electric field.